apache/cloudstack-documentation/source/releasenotes/about.rst

    HostKeyAlgorithms=+ssh-dss
    KexAlgorithms=+diffie-hellman-group1-sha1

-Primate GA and Legacy UI Deprecation and Removal Notice
+New UI GA and Legacy UI Deprecation and Removal Notice
 =======================================================

-Cloudstack 4.15 ships with the GA release of a new and modern User Interface (Primate) which deprecates the current legacy UI.
-With version 4.15, the existing legacy UI (deprecated) along with the new UI (Primate) are the supported UI for production environments.
-In the next 4.16 release, the Apache Cloudstack community will remove the legacy UI and only the new UI (Primate) will be supported by the Apache CloudStack community moving forward.
-Users are encouraged to implement a migration path towards the new UI (Primate) in their production environments.
+Cloudstack 4.15 ships with the GA release of a new and modern User Interface as the default UI which deprecates the current legacy UI.
+With version 4.15, the existing legacy UI (deprecated) along with the new UI are the supported UI for production environments.

-Please see `Primate install guide <../installguide/primate.html>`_
+The default URL <host>:8080/client will serve the new UI and
+<host>:8080/client/legacy will serve the deprecated legacy UI.

+In the next release (4.16), the Apache Cloudstack community will remove the legacy UI.
+Users are encouraged to implement a migration path towards deprecating the legacy UI in their production environments.